 Reporting to Employees

-The housing contracts signed by employees who are eligible for room/board reductions will contain specific wording regarding the value of the room and board, the amount of the applicable reduction, and the reason the student qualifies for this “living allowance” as a part of his/her contract.
+Housing contracts signed by employees who are eligible for room/board reductions shall contain specific wording regarding the value of the room and board, the amount of the applicable reduction, and the reason the student qualifies for this “living allowance” as a part of his/her contract.

 The housing/residence life office will send annual statements to students on contract, for the student’s purposes.
 The statement will show the value of the “living allowance” and confirm it to be excludable from income according to a cited Internal Revenue Code Section.
 Finally, housing/residence life will advise the student that both taxed and untaxed income must be reported on the Free Application for Federal Student Aid (FAFSA) for the subsequent application year, should the student apply for Federal aid.